Your own effective and affordable pre-workout supplement.

 That is, the recommended doses for each of the ingredients.

-Products used for calculation
+Products used for the calculation

 What to expect from this formula?